angelcamach0/CS479/Week3/week3.md

 How do i know that the maware is doing something bad?
 Honestly after analyzing this malware despite the fact that it is being flagged as malware I cannot say for sure that it is actually doing something malicious in the computer.
 I know the program is trying to use some libraries that can be used for malicious intent but it does not mean that it is neseesary doing anything malicious.

-Perhaps because we are in a safe environment but with the tools I have used I cannot concretly deduct that it is doing something bad.
+Perhaps because we are in a safe environment but with the tools I have used I cannot concretly deduct that the malware is doing something malicious.

 ## Mitigations

-how to stop the malware. prevent it from happening.
-Utilizing Windows 10, or Windows 11 will automatically place the security and vulnerabily of you device miles ahead compared to using an expired operating system.
+By utilizing Windows 10, or Windows 11 will automatically place the security and vulnerabily of you device miles ahead compared to using an expired operating system.
 Also having a a firewall enabeled might help, and if by some chance the malware some how still infected your machine, then perhaps having a dumby internet connect would help prevent malware from accesing the internet while stilll allowing the maware to "think" it is connected to the internet.

 ## Evidence

+Before running the malware I opened wireshark to observe the packets that were being sent and recieved.
+No packets were being sent or recieved prior to executing the malware.
+After the malware was executed, I found that there was a change in activity.
+I copied and paseted the request.
 From WIRESHARK: "38","161.603196000","10.0.0.23","10.0.0.20","DNS","92","Standard query 0xbb77  A www.practicalmalwareanalysis.com"
+Regshot did not help

 ### Lab03-02.dll
 ## Executive Summary